drug-design/course/docs/chapters/conformational-analysis.md

 ### Example: Analysis of Elementary Fragments

-Let us visualize the analysis of methyl-cyclohexene-1-ketone.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/example-analysis-elementary-fragments-622fab95'><i class='fa fa-play' aria-hidden='true'></i></button>Let us visualize the analysis of methyl-cyclohexene-1-ketone.
 The carbonyl of the keto group can be either s-trans or s-cis relative to the double bond of the ring.
 The cyclohexene ring can adopt 4 different conformations (2 chairs and 2 boats).

 ![](https://media.drugdesign.org/course/conformational-analysis/3_10_0_1.png){: loading=lazy }
 ### Example: Generation of Representative Conformers

-The representative geometries of the molecule can be represented by a set of 2x4 = 8 typically different conformers.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/example-generation-representative-conformers-a40f67c5'><i class='fa fa-play' aria-hidden='true'></i></button>The representative geometries of the molecule can be represented by a set of 2x4 = 8 typically different conformers.

 ![](https://media.drugdesign.org/course/conformational-analysis/3_11_0_1.gif){: loading=lazy }